jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

  *
  * Input: opcode:                Opcode from instruction *
  * Output: aluop                Specifying the type of instruction using ALU
  *                                   .
 0 for none of the below
  *                                   .
-1 for 64-bit R-type
+1 for arithmetic instruction types (R-type or I-type)
  *                                   .
-2 for 64-bit I-type
- *                                   .
-3 for 32-bit R-type
- *                                   .
-4 for 32-bit I-type
- *                                   .
-5 for non-arithmetic instruction types that uses ALU (auipc/jal/jarl/Load/Store)
+2 for non-arithmetic instruction types that uses ALU (auipc/jal/jarl/Load/Store)
+ * Output: arth_type            The type of instruction (0 for R-type, 1 for I-type)
+ * Output: int_length           The integer length (0 for 64-bit, 1 for 32-bit)
- * Output: controltransferop     Specifying the type of control transfer instruction (J-type/B-type)
+ * Output: jumpop               Specifying the type of jump instruction (J-type/B-type)
  *                                   .
 0 for none of the below
  *                                   .
 1 for jal
  *                                   .
 2 for jalr